- Consequences and Behaviorism

 Consequences and Behaviorism

-The type of consequences employed by parents is usually negative although both positive and negative consequences can be used.
+The type of consequences parents employ is usually negative, although both positive and negative consequences can be used.

 The decline of Behaviorism